lcyeo6/maharaja/README.md

 MPQA or SentiWordNet **Answer only 1 or 2**

-Once chosen, let the program run and results will be shown in the console.
+Once chosen, let the program run and results will be shown in the console

 ### Machine Learning classifier - SVM & Random Forest